joetanx/mslab/agent-365/README.md

 > [!Note]
 >
-> It was originally possible to initialize the a365 configuration file with `a365 config init`, but the `config` option appears to have been [removed](https://github.com/microsoft/Agent365-devTools/issues/370#issuecomment-4331725685)
+> There was a `a365 config init` command to initialize a365 configuration file, but the `config` option appears to have been [removed](https://github.com/microsoft/Agent365-devTools/issues/370#issuecomment-4331725685)

 ![](https://github.com/user-attachments/assets/2bb1eacc-f7a1-4708-b5ad-6fab30816507)